Side menu - quick search bar for popular catergories

 Murray Wright of Dundee, NY designed and built over 400 of these sail boats between 1940 and 1970.
 There were three models: K-Jr, K-Boat, and K-Sr. This is the K-Boat model number 263.
 She is constructed of western red cedar over white oak ribs, trimmed in mahogany with bronze fittings.
 The 27' sitka spruce mast carries 145 square feet of sail.
 These boats were designed for racing on Keuka Lake between Hammondsport and Penn Yan, NY.
 This boat has been completely restored and is fun to sail.
 Beware, her looks can attract a crowd sometimes.

-This 17 foot, 1930's Dowset Cedar Rowing Skiff, built in Portland Ontario is a fine example of Canadian Craftsmanship.
+This 17 foot, 1930's Dowsett Cedar Rowing Skiff, built in Portland Ontario is a fine example of Canadian craftsmanship.
 The boat has all of it's original fittings intact and in excellent condition.
-Has one pair of oars
+Has one pair of oars.

 8 Feet 1985 Custom